 Come back from time to time and change sides.

 c.
-Hang the Kayak
+Hang your Kayak

 Maybe you don’t have space on the floor but there is a bare wall.
 You can make use of that with braces.
 Some kayakers like to build their own braces from scratch while others prefer buying.